learn-academy-2022-bravo/week-3-assessment-GeeeShep/interview-questions.md

 3. Which lifecycle method is required in a React class component?

-  Your answer: not sure on the lifecycle method
+  Your answer: not sure on the lifecycycle method.

   Researched answer: the "render" method.
 The render() method is the only method that the component  needs to have.
 It needs to be always called and its primary job is to mount the component to the DOM.